-On the other hand, accounts are crucial for online transactions including donations.
-Nonprofits that give donors the option to create an account are more likely to receive a second and third donation because the organization already has the donor’s payment information on file, making the process quicker.
+On the other hand, accounts are crucial for online information and transactions including donations.
+Businesses that give users the option to create an account are more likely to receive a repeat purchase and can drastically improve their website’s user experience because users’ important data (payment and contact information) is on file.

 What if there was a way to keep accounts and solve the password conundrum?

-That’s where password authentication comes in.
-With passwordless login systems, your organization can implement a different verification method that doesn’t require donors to remember a string of characters.
+That’s where passwordless authentication comes in.
+With passwordless login systems, you can implement a different verification method that doesn’t require users to remember a string of characters.

-Donors can log in simply by scanning their finger, entering a passcode that is delivered via phone, or authorizing their donation via email.
+Users can log in simply by scanning their finger, entering a passcode that is delivered via phone, or authorizing their accounts via email.

-If you’re hesitant about implementing passwordless authentication into your donation forms, we’ve got five reasons why you should explore this password alternative:
+If you’re hesitant about implementing passwordless authentication into your website’s security protocol, we’ve got six reasons why you should explore this password alternative:

 - Paswordless authentication is more secure.

-- Donors won’t have to create or manage another password.
+- Users won’t have to create or manage another password.

-- Donors have a better user experience with passwordless authentication.
+- Users have a better user experience with passwordless authentication.

-- Nonprofits can lower their donor abandonment rate.
+- Businesses and nonprofits can lower their abandonment rates.